alexandrov5433/MySchoolApp/README.md

 - run `npm install`.
 - run `ng serve`.

 Before running the application you should check the `restUrlBase` property located in (root)/src/environments/environment.development.ts.
 This variable determines the base of the URL for the requests to the MySchoolServer.
 The default is: `restUrlBase: 'http://localhost:3000'`.
 If you change the port on the server, for example, you must change this value accordingly.
+If you change the port of the Angular server, you must edit the `origin` variable on the surver - the defaults are `'http://localhost:5555', 'http://localhost:4200'`.

 In order to use this application you must also install the [MySchoolServer](https://github.com/alexandrov5433/MySchoolServer).
 More on the server in the given repository.